marcolink/snapshots-manager/README.md

 ]
 ```

-We can store metadata such as space, environment, entry, version along the change, to later receive a stream of changes of a particular entry on a specific space environment.
+We can store metadata such as space, environment, entry, version along the patch, to later receive a stream of changes of a particular entry on a specific space environment.
 ```json
 {
   "space": "<space-id>",